Simone spent 5 years traveling

 in the central highlands of Guatemala famous for its well-preserved Spanish Baroque

-designated a UNESCO World Heritage Site.
-Antigua Guatemala serves as the municipal seat for the
+It has been designated a UNESCO World Heritage Site.
+Antigua Guatemala serves as the municipal

-surrounding municipality of the same name.
-It also serves as the departmental capital of
+seat for the surrounding municipality of the same name.
+It also serves as the departmental

 puntarenas ~ costa Rica